Celebrating 150 Years of Tending the Light

 The sisters’ commitment to justice is deeply woven into the very essence of their charism, emphasized in the community’s mission statement which challenges members to incarnate the hospitality of God, confront injustice and work for peace.
 They have continually responded to the needs of the times, advocating for social justice, empowering women and children, and caring for Earth.
 Their work extends from providing educational scholarships that open doors to brighter futures, to environmental stewardship that protects Earth for future generations, and to their commitment to eliminating human trafficking and supporting victims.

-“As we eagerly anticipate our 150th celebration, we pause to reflect with gratitude on our rich heritage, the paths we have trodden, and those still ahead.
+“In celebrating our 150th anniversary, we pause to reflect with gratitude on our rich heritage, the paths we have trodden, and those still ahead.
 Our hearts are filled with deep appreciation for the resilience and courage of the four pioneering women who journeyed from Ireland to carry on Nano’s vision in Dubuque,” states Sister Carmen.
 “We hold in reverence the hundreds of women who have dedicated themselves to sustaining that vision with their sacrifices and steadfast determination.
 We offer heartfelt prayers of thanks for our families, friends and partners, whose unwavering love has sustained us throughout this journey.
 With gratitude spanning the past, present and future, we press onward, tending the light as we continue to go out where need calls loudly.”

 The Presentation Sisters are grateful to all who partner with them in extending the radiance of the lantern into the world today.
 Together, may we continue to tend Nano’s light, allow it to burn brightly and carry it with courage.
 Let us embrace the call to respond with compassion and openness to the needs of the world, illuminating a brighter, more just future for all.